PokerStars Rolls Out Revamped Stars Rewards Program Globally

 Blue Chests—the lowest tiered Chests now have a fixed prize of 50 cents.
 Gold Chests are worth $10 on average; Diamond are $25; Black—the highest tier, are worth $70.

-Stars Rewards Old Value
+Stars Rewards Old Value (Global Market)

 |Red